Top 10 of the Worlds Fattest Persons & Heaviest in History

-Kenneth Brumley was one of the heaviest people ever recorded, whose weight was confirmed.
+Kenneth Brumley was one of the worlds fattest person ever recorded, whose weight was confirmed.
 He was featured on the Channel 4 BodyShock documentary “Half Ton Dad”, as a father of four, who weighed almost 1,035 pounds (468 kg).

 At Renaissance Hospital, Brumley was treated by the specialist team who treated Renee Williams, the world’s heaviest woman at the time.
 The first step in his treatment was a diet restricted to 1200 calories per day, which made him lose 167.5 pounds (76 kg) in only 40 days.

 After that, the doctors surgically removed two gigantic deposits of fatty tissue that had grown on each of his legs and were preventing his legs closing (therefore making it impossible for him to stand up).
 The first surgery had to be curtailed after five hours, with only one fatty tumour – the one off his right leg – removed.
 This single tumour alone weighed 42 pounds (19 kg).

 After a few days recuperation, the doctors removed the remaining tumour from his left leg, along with fatty deposits from his abdomen, for a total additional weight reduction of 209 pounds (95 kg).

 After an additional 12 pounds (5 kg) loss by diet, Brumley submitted to a gastric bypass.
 Now he is 489 pounds (222 kg) lighter (at 531 pounds or 241 kg), and capable of standing up for a few minutes a day.